Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2-React-Core-Concepts/lesson-2-React-Core-Concepts.md

 ## Data Syncing

-Fortunately, React takes care of the syncing of the dynamic data passed between components via props on our behal; re-rendering the UI as needed.
+Fortunately, React takes care of the syncing of the dynamic data passed between components via props on your behalf; re-rendering the UI as needed.

 In your case, when a user clicks the `button` in `ChildComponent`, a function in `ParentComponent` is triggered which clears the items array.
 The new items array (which is empty) is then passed down into `ChildComponent` again, which re-renders the output, this time displaying the new message, ‘`You have 0 items in your basket`’.